-The amendment clarifies the classification requirements to determine if a liability should be presented as current or non-current in the consolidated statement of financial position.
+The amendment clarifies the classification requirements to determine if a liability with an uncertain settlement date should be presented as current or non-current in the statement of financial position.
 Under the new requirement, the assessment of whether a liability is presented as current or non-current is based on the contractual arrangements in place as at the reporting date and does not impact the amount or timing of recognition.